chucker/MASShortcutSharp/README.md

 4. open the `.sln`.
 Some of the afore-generated code won't compile; much of it can just be commented out.
 Try looking at your favorite git client to see what has changed.

+5. restore the `MASShortcutView.h` to how it was.
+Otherwise, you'll break code signing!

-5. do a release build.
+6. do a release build.
 Or, you can do a debug build and play around with the sample application.

 ## Use in Xamarin Forms